cromz22/sentence-recorder/README.md

 ]
 ```

-Users can access the web app at `{frontend_url}/task/{task_id}` (e.g., http://localhost:5173/task/sample1), where they can record the audio sentence by sentence, check the audio, and submit the audio of their choosing.
+Users can access the web app at `{frontend_url}/task/{task_id}` (e.g., http://localhost:5173/task/sample1), where they can evaluate the sentences and record the audio.

-The submitted audio will be saved as `backend/data/audio/{task_id}/{sentenceId}.webm` in the [Opus](https://opus-codec.org/) format.
+The audio will be saved as `backend/data/audio/{task_id}/{sentenceId}.webm` in the [Opus](https://opus-codec.org/) format.
+The metadata (sentence ID, whether the sentence is actually code-switched, whether the code-switched sentence has the same meaning as the original one, fluency, saved audio file name) will be saved as `backend/data/metadata/{task_id}.json`.